 Each step is vital in creating a sauce that exudes authenticity and is brimming with flavor.
 Remember, as the Italians say, “la cucina è un atto d’amore” – cooking is an act of love.

-How to Cooke the Spaghetti
+How to Cook the Spaghetti

 While preparing my sauce ingredients, I have a large boiling pot of boiling water ready.
 After the sauce is simmering on the stove, I’ll drop in the spaghetti and put my timer on for 10 minutes or the time indicated on the package.
 Bring the spaghetti to boil while stirring occasionally, then after about 2 minutes, cover the pot (don’t uncover until the timer minutes are up) and remove it from the burner, let sit until the timer goes off then check your spaghetti for doneness.
 If it needs a little more time, re-cover it and let it sit for another minute or until the spaghetti is cooked to your taste.